Profile picture of Bryan Dearinger

 Biography

-Prior to his arrival at UO, Bryan was a trial attorney in the Civil Division at the U.S. Department of Justice in Washington, D.C., where he represented the United States, the President of the United States, federal agencies, and government officials in affirmative and defensive civil litigation, including constitutional litigation, Administrative Procedure Act litigation, civil rights cases, national security litigation, privacy litigation, and the enforcement of various federal statutory and regulatory schemes.
-His work included, for example, litigation of First Amendment speech and religion cases, litigation on behalf of agencies as wide ranging as the EPA, FBI, U.S. Department of Agriculture and Department of Transportation, handling U.S. Territory and Foreign Sovereign Immunities Act litigation, and litigating national security cases—including, for example, representing the United States in the various statutory and constitutional challenges to the National Security Agency’s surveillance programs in the wake of the disclosures by Edward Snowden.
-Before entering the DOJ through the Attorney General’s Honors Program, Bryan served for three years as a judicial law clerk for federal judges in Seattle, Washington, and Cheyenne, Wyoming.
-While in law school, Bryan worked for Legal Aid Services of Oregon in Portland, Oregon.
+Prior to his arrival at UO, Professor Dearinger spent ten years in federal courts, primarily as a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C.
+At DOJ’s Federal Programs Branch, Professor Dearinger represented the United States, the President of the United States, federal agencies, and government officials in affirmative and defensive civil litigation, including constitutional litigation, Administrative Procedure Act litigation, national security litigation, privacy litigation, and the enforcement of various federal statutory and regulatory schemes.
+His work included, for example, litigation of First Amendment speech and religion cases; litigation on behalf of agencies as wide ranging as the EPA, FBI, U.S. Department of Agriculture and Department of Transportation; handling U.S. Territories, Foreign Sovereign Immunities Act, and state secrets litigation; and litigating national security cases—including, for example, representing the United States in the various statutory and constitutional challenges to the National Security Agency’s surveillance programs in the wake of the disclosures by Edward Snowden.
+Before entering the DOJ through the Attorney General’s Honors Program, Professor Dearinger served for three years as a judicial law clerk for federal judges in Seattle, Washington, and Cheyenne, Wyoming.
+While in law school, he worked for Legal Aid Services of Oregon.

-In December 2018, the judges of the United States District Court in Oregon selected Bryan as a Ninth Circuit Lawyer Representative for the District of Oregon (2019-2021 term).
-Lawyer representatives are chosen by federal judges in each of the Ninth Circuit’s fifteen districts.
-In this role, Bryan works closely with federal judges and the federal bar to improve the administration of justice in the Circuit.
-In April 2020, Bryan was selected by Chief Judge Marco Hernandez to serve as Co-Chair of the Ninth Circuit Lawyer Representatives for the 2020-2021 term.
+In December 2018, the judges of the United States District Court in Oregon selected Professor Dearinger as a Ninth Circuit Lawyer Representative for the District of Oregon (2019-2022 term).
+Lawyer representatives are chosen by federal judges in each of the Ninth Circuit’s fifteen districts and work closely with the federal bench and bar to improve the administration of justice in the Circuit.
+In April 2020, Professor Dearinger was selected by then-Chief Judge Marco Hernandez to serve as Co-Chair of the Ninth Circuit Lawyer Representatives for the 2020-2022 term.

-Bryan is a Board Member of the Oregon Chapter of the Federal Bar Association (FBA) and is also one of two volunteer Attorney Ambassadors for the FBA's Free Federal Law Clinic.
+Professor Dearinger is President and a current Board Member of the Oregon Chapter of the Federal Bar Association (FBA) and is also one of two volunteer Attorney Ambassadors for the FBA's Free Federal Law Clinic.
 The clinic serves persons without financial or legal resources, primarily assisting unrepresented (pro se) litigants with civil matters filed in federal court in Oregon.
+Professor Dearinger is active with both the Association of Legal Writing Directors and the Legal Writing Institute, and currently serves on ALWD’s Scholarly Publications Committee.
+In 2023, he was appointed to the University's Intercollegiate Athletics Advisory Committee; he will chair the committee for the 2024-25 academic year.